iTwin/presentation/packages/hierarchies/README.md

 The `@itwin/presentation-hierarchies` package provides APIs for creating hierarchical data structures based on data in an [iTwin.js iModel](https://www.itwinjs.org/learning/imodels/#imodel-overview).

+The package doesn't depend on any backend, frontend or UI specific packages.
+As such, it can be used in both backend and frontend applications, and in case of the latter, it can be used with any UI framework.
+For React-based frontend applications, please see the `@itwin/presentation-hierarchies-react` package.

 ## Basic concepts

 A hierarchy is an arrangement of items, called hierarchy nodes, which are represented as being "above", "below", or "at the same level as" one another: